Joan Robinson Hill: Marital problems

 By 1968, the Hills had begun to have significant conflicts in their marriage.
 Hill had embarked on an extramarital affair with Ann Kurth, a thrice-divorced mother of three sons whom he met when they were both collecting their respective children from summer camp in August 1968.
 Kurth and Hill became romantically involved a short time after their meeting at the camp.
 When Joan returned from a horse show outside Houston, she found a note from her husband saying that he had left because things were "not good between us".
 She phoned her husband's office many times in search of a better explanation from him; Hill did not return his wife's calls.
 Ash Robinson suggested the use of a private detective to learn what John Hill was up to; Joan was against this idea.

 Two weeks after his leaving, Hill asked to meet with his wife for a talk.
 John Hill told his wife that he was having an affair, and that he was being blackmailed because of it.
-It was not long before Joan learned that the woman's name was Ann Kurth.
+Soon, Joan learned that the woman's name was Ann Kurth.
 Hill, who had been staying at Kurth's home, proceeded to rent a small apartment in Houston's Post Oak district.

 The couple was still living apart in November 1968, when Hill had divorce papers served on his wife.
 Ash Robinson, who had hired detectives to investigate his son-in-law, learned of his Post Oak apartment from their report.
 Joan told her father that she still wanted to make her marriage work, despite her husband's infidelity, and contested the divorce.